Socratic FAQ

 What’s Pool Clearing?

-It’s a trade system proposed by British economist EF Schumacher wherein the trading countries act as one pool.
+It’s a world trade system proposed by British economist EF Schumacher wherein the trading countries act as one pool.
 The members of the pool constantly coordinate with each other to make world trade efficient.

 This is very different from the current world trade system established by Bretton Woods wherein the United States has a superior position and the US dollar is the international reserve currency.
 In Pool Clearing, the price of grains is the common measure.